How to Replace an Electric Post Light with a Solar Post Light

 Going From Electric Outdoor Lighting to Solar: A How-To Guide

-So, you’ve decided to go solar and replace an electric post light.
+So, you’ve decided to replace an electric post light and upgrade to solar light.
 Congratulations!
 You’re on a path to sustainability, affordability, and never having to worry about the potential hazards and expenses of electrical wiring again.

 Replace an Electric Post Light with a Lamp Head Upgrade

 Solar lamp heads with fitter attachments can fit on top of most standard 3”-diameter lamp posts, making them perfect for repurposing and retrofitting existing gas or electric lamps.
 If you’re handy and feel up to the task, you can DIY this upgrade.
 For your safety, you must first have a licensed technician disconnect and cap the gas or electric line.

 Here are some examples of Gama Sonic’s beautifully designed Solar post Lights with lamp heads include to choose from:

 Gama Sonic Orion Solar is a single headed solar lamp post that features a modern look with an urban industrial twist.
 This solar post light features the innovative “Morph” technology.
 By bending solar cells to fit curved surfaces, the light fixture morphs into a solar panel and creates a larger surface area to harness power from the sun.
 Thus, allowing more solar panels to fit onto the light fixture, resulting in a longer battery duration and brighter light.